arkadiusjonczek/arkadiusjonczek/README.md

 I'm a Senior Software Engineer with 10+ years of experience in building software systems and a strong focus on Cloud-Native development

-Right now I'm working with Go and Knative in AWS using Amazon EKS, Terraform, Flux, Helm, Istio, Keycloak and GitLab 👨🏻‍💻
+Right now I'm working with Go, protobuf, gRPC and Knative in AWS using Amazon EKS, Terraform, Flux, Helm, Istio, Keycloak and GitLab 👨🏻‍💻

 ## Certifications